Multimedia, Images and Colour

 Use your design to enhance information, not distract from it

 Use features such as animation and video to add to your content, rather than to distract from it.

 Ensure multimedia does not exclude information from those who cannot see, hear or play it.

-- The use of video players to play multimedia content should be avoided.
+- Avoid the use of video players to play multimedia.
 All video content should use HTML5 to play MP4 or OGG content.

 - For embedded multimedia, supply a link to a standalone version.

 - Provide controls to skip, pause or stop the presentation.

 - Provide captions for multimedia, so that it can be understood by all members of the public regardless of the volume the multimedia is played at.
 This is an important consideration as one in seven of members of the public have hearing difficulties.

 - Where captions are not provided, provide transcripts for the multimedia.
 This can be provided either on the same page or as a link to a transcript on a different page.

 - If using a slideshow (also known as a 'carousel'), ensure that it is accessible.